photoprism/photoprism-docs/docs/developer-guide/database/index.md

 # Database Schema

 *Please keep in mind that some information may be outdated or missing, as these docs were automatically generated from the source code.
-You can contribute by clicking :material-pencil: to send a pull request with your changes.*
+You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*

 ## Entity Relationships